New York Stock Exchange: History

 Securities trade in the latter nineteenth and early twentieth centuries was prone to panics and crashes.
-Government regulation of securities trading was eventually seen as necessary, with arguably the most dramatic changes occurring in the 1930s after a major stock market crash precipitated the Great Depression.
+Government regulation of securities trading was eventually seen as necessary, with arguably the most dramatic changes occurring in the 1930s after a major stock market crash occurred near the beginning of the Great Depression.
 The NYSE has also imposed additional rules in response to shareholder protection controls, e.g. in 2012, the NYSE imposed rules restricting brokers from voting uninstructed shares.

 The Stock Exchange Luncheon Club was situated on the seventh floor from 1898 until its closure in 2006.

 On April 21, 2005, the NYSE announced its plans to merge with Archipelago in a deal intended to reorganize the NYSE as a publicly traded company.
 NYSE's governing board voted to merge with rival Archipelago on December 6, 2005, and became a for-profit, public company.
 It began trading under the name NYSE Group on March 8, 2006.
 On April 4, 2007, the NYSE Group completed its merger with Euronext, the European combined stock market, thus forming NYSE Euronext, the first transatlantic stock exchange.

 Wall Street is the leading U.S. money center for international financial activities and the foremost U.S. location for the conduct of wholesale financial services.
 "It comprises a matrix of wholesale financial sectors, financial markets, financial institutions, and financial industry firms" (Robert, 2002).
 The principal sectors are securities industry, commercial banking, asset management, and insurance.

 Prior to the acquisition of NYSE Euronext by the ICE in 2013, Marsh Carter was the Chairman of the NYSE and the CEO was Duncan Niederauer.
 Currently, the chairman is Jeffrey Sprecher.
 In 2016, NYSE owner Intercontinental Exchange Inc. earned $419 million in listings-related revenues.

+From its opening until August 2000, all stock prices on the New York Stock Exchange were quoted in fractional increments of eighths, based on the 17th century Spanish trading system's practice of using pieces of eight.
+On August 28, 2000, some stocks were quoted in decimals, and all NYSE stocks were decimalized by the end of 2001.